Skip to main content

 Don't set yourself up for disaster--travel with some cash and credit cards.
 Divvy up your cash and cards in different spots so if you lose your wallet, you still have spending options while away from home.
 Don't forget to call your credit union or bank before you leave to inform them of your travel plans including dates and locations.
 This will ensure your credit or debit card doesn't become flagged with possible fraudulent activity.

-By Campus USA at 25 Apr 2017, 10:10 AM
+By CAMPUS USA at 25 Apr 2017, 10:10 AM

 Related Tags